boushib/foodstyles-todo-frontend/README.md

 ## Dev Environment

-Create a `.env` file in your frontend root directly and include this environment variables.
+Create a `.env` file in your frontend root directory and include this environment variables.

 ```text
 REACT_APP_API_URL=http://localhost:8080/api/v1